Jacksonville, FL · Northeast Florida · Southeast Georgia

 Common Questions

-We buy Japanese tin toys from manufacturers like Nomura, Linemar, Alps, Bandai, Yonezawa, and Masudaya, as well as American pressed steel and tin from Marx, Structo, Buddy L, and Tonka.
-Battery-operated, friction, and wind-up toys are all of interest.
+We buy Japanese tin toys from Nomura, Linemar, Alps, Bandai, Yonezawa, and Masudaya, plus American pressed steel and tin from Marx, Structo, Buddy L, and Tonka.
+Battery-operated, friction, and wind-up mechanisms are all of interest.
 European tin from Schuco, Lehmann, and others is also welcome.
-Original boxes significantly increase value but aren't required.

 Yes — Japanese tin toys from the 1950s and 1960s in particular can be worth hundreds of dollars per piece, especially battery-operated robots and space toys in working condition with original boxes.
-Even unboxed examples in good condition have real collector value.
 A collection of 20–30 pieces can easily reach $1,000–$5,000 or more depending on what's there.

 Yes.
 Condition affects what we can offer, but non-working tin toys still have collector value — especially if the lithography is bright and intact and the piece is otherwise complete.
-We evaluate each item on its own merits.
 Send us photos and we'll let you know what we can offer.

 Significantly.
 On premium Japanese tin toys — robots, space toys, character toys — an original box in good condition can double or triple the value of the piece inside.
-That said, we buy boxed and unboxed examples.
-If you have boxes, make sure to photograph them clearly when you contact us.
+We buy boxed and unboxed examples either way.

 Absolutely — this is one of the most common situations we work with.
-You don't need to identify anything.
-Send us overview photos of what you have — shelves, boxes, individual pieces — and we'll identify the manufacturers, assess the condition, and let you know what we can offer.
-No expertise required and no obligation.
+Send us overview photos of what you have and we'll identify the manufacturers, assess condition, and let you know what we can offer.

-We don't provide formal appraisals or market valuations.
-What we offer is a free, no-obligation buy quote — we'll review your collection and tell you what we're willing to pay for it.
-Our offer reflects wholesale value, which accounts for the time, fees, and effort involved in reselling.
-If you need a formal appraisal for insurance or estate purposes, we'd recommend contacting a certified appraiser.
+We don't provide formal appraisals.
+What we offer is a free, no-obligation buy quote — we'll review your collection and tell you what we can offer for it.

 Most sellers have a cash offer within 1–3 business days of sending photos.
-Once you accept, we typically schedule pickup within a few days depending on your location and availability.
-From first contact to cash in hand, the whole process usually takes less than a week.
+Once you accept, pickup is typically within a few days.
+From first contact to cash in hand usually takes less than a week.

 Send us photos and we'll respond within 1–3 business days with a no-obligation cash offer.